 Follow these basic steps for a Popsicle Frame…be sure to add either colored sticks or markers to color the sticks as well as any other accessories to add a bit of flair to them!

-Say you’ve already begun wrapping holiday presents (that would not be me yet!)
-Give your kiddo the opportunity to have fun while developing
+Say, unlike me, you’ve already begun wrapping holiday presents.
+Give your kiddo the opportunity to have fun while developing:

 *math-readiness/awareness: length, area, volume concepts

 With a sensory tub of wrapping materials of course!